SaskiaVdZ/SaskiaVdZ/README.md

 💛 I love to build and create in general but I especially love to to contribute and create meaning and value.

-Currently I'm learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University, shortly. 🌱
+Currently I'm learning more Javascript and React at Udemy and studying Flutter at The App brewery.
+Shortly, I'll be looking forward to dive into Data Visualisation D3.js at the New York University. 🌱

-•  I'm an experienced design professional with more than 20 years of teaching and mentoring experience,
+•  I'm an experienced design professional with more than 20 years of teaching and mentoring experience.

-•  a life-long learner, always hungry to study and learn more,
+•  A life-long learner, always hungry to study and learn more.

-•  a creative problem solver.
+•  A creative problem solver.

 •  I like to make complex things understandable by turning them into mini bite-size bits and steps.